-Introduction: Leadership has been added to your bookmarks.
+Introduction: Leadership has been saved

 Effective government leadership today is less about command and control than about listening, connecting, and engaging—both with constituents and with other government and non-government organizations.

 In its 2012 Best Places to Work survey, the Partnership for Public Service found that US federal civil servants are less happy with their jobs than at any time since 2003 (when the organization first started compiling its rankings of the best places to work in the federal government).1 The government-wide index score—which indicates how government employees rate the experience of working at their jobs—fell 5 percent, from 64 out of 100 in 2011 to 60.8 this year, representing the largest drop in the history of the rankings.2

 Effective leadership is one of the major factors that drive worker satisfaction in government.
 Unfortunately, when asked to rate their satisfaction with leadership, the “grade” federal workers turned in was a 52.8 on a 100-point scale, making 2012 the first year since the rankings were published that satisfaction with leadership actually dropped (see figure 1).3

 This phenomenon is not unique to the United States.
 In the United Kingdom, for example, the Chartered Institute for Personnel and Development’s 2013 Employee Outlook survey shows “a worrying deterioration in public sector employees’ satisfaction with their ability to feed views upwards”: Only a fifth of employees trusted their senior leaders, and just 29 percent felt actively engaged.4 Similarly, Canada’s Public Service Employee Survey results suggest that only about half of Canadian federal public servants hold positive perceptions of senior managers in their organization.5

 The question for government leaders is, what can be done to reverse this worrying trend?